 Since deer usually return to the same location, it is important to know how to protect trees from deer, especially if the trees have previously been damaged.
 There are several options for keeping deer away from trees.
 Trees can be surrounded with fencing or other suitable barriers to offer deer rub tree protection.
 The use of deer repellents can also be used for keeping deer away from trees.

 Fencing and Tree Guards for Deer

+Fencing is the most effective way to protect trees from deer.
+If you have many trees, surround the entire area with woven-wire fencing.
+However, in order to be effective, it must be at least 6 to 8 feet (2 m.) high and angled about thirty degrees.
+It is well known that deer are good jumpers and will clear vertical fences without difficulty.
 Another way to provide protection is to wrap chicken wire around the trunk.
 Tree guards made of mesh plastic netting offer protection from deer.
 These can be spiral or welded.
 Tree guards simply wrap around the tree but still allow it to grow naturally.
 They are often available in rolls and can be cut to the required length.
 Plastic tubes or pipes can also be fitted around the trunks of trees in an effort to protect trees from deer.

 Protect Trees from Deer with Repellents